6 Best Cervical Spondylosis Exercises to Relieve Neck Pain (With Videos)

 • Continue to rotate your neck from side to side, performing each movement ten times on each side.

-As you progress with the exercise, you may find that you are able to increase the number of repetitions or hold the rotation for a longer period of time.
 Active neck rotation is an excellent way to stretch and strengthen the neck muscles, improve range of motion, and reduce stiffness and pain associated with cervical spondylosis.
 Remember to perform the exercise in a slow, controlled manner.

-#2 Neck extension
+Exercise 2: Neck extension

 The neck extension exercise is simple and can help alleviate tension and stiffness in your neck muscles.